C2SM/git-course/Expert_Topics.md

 - **`git bisect`** - binary search through history to find the commit that broke something.
   Manual (`git bisect start` / `good` / `bad`) and automated (`git bisect run <script>`, where the script exits 0 for good, 1-127 for bad, and 125 to skip).
-This used to be in the advanced course and is a strong candidate for a third part.
+This used to be in the beyond course and is a strong candidate for a third part.
 - `git blame -C -M` - follow lines through file renames and moves between files.
 - `blame.ignoreRevsFile` - hide bulk reformatting commits from every blame.